twardoch/twat-fs/LOG.md

 ### Added

+- New error handling system with RetryableError and NonRetryableError
+- Intelligent provider fallback with exponential backoff
+- URL validation for all uploaded files
 - Completed implementation of all simple upload providers:
+  - catbox.moe for permanent uploads (new default)
+  - litterbox.catbox.moe for temporary uploads
   - termbin.com for text uploads
   - 0x0.st for general file uploads
   - uguu.se for temporary file uploads